DavidVerghese/PlayTruthOrBare/README.md

   1. Find the id of the post you want to change.
 2. In Postman, go to http://localhost:3000/api/cards/id
 3. Select delete request
+4. Repeat steps 3-5 from "how to verify"
-4. Hit the send button
+5. Hit the send button